 Frozen shoulder (also referred to as adhesive capsulitis) is a condition characterised by a significant loss of movement in the shoulder.
 It is often very painful and at times can be so severe that the shoulder cannot be moved at all, hence the term frozen.
 In this condition the connective tissue surrounding the joint becomes inflamed, stiff and scar tissue forms, preventing the shoulder from moving freely.
 Frozen shoulder is a self-limiting condition, meaning it will resolve in time.

-The development of frozen shoulder is often described as having four stages, which may last several months or years.
+The development of a frozen shoulder is often described as having four stages, which may last several months or years.
 These stages are:

-- Painful/niggling: Normal or near normal range of motion but all movements are painful due to inflammation
+- Painful/niggling: Normal or near-normal range of motion but all movements are painful due to inflammation

 - Freezing: Continuing pain at rest, gradual loss of movement

 - Frozen: Worse pain (day and night), pain on movement at end of range and with fast movement.
 The joint capsule is scarred and stiff.